 - Avoid drinking alcohol while taking risperidone oral solution.

 - Dizziness, sleepiness, and feeling less stable may happen with risperidone oral solution.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

-- Some people who take risperidone oral solution may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if risperidone oral solution is stopped.
-Sometimes, signs may lessen or go away over time after risperidone oral solution is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take risperidone oral solution or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping risperidone oral solution, but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - If you are 65 or older, use risperidone oral solution with care.
 You could have more side effects.

-- Taking risperidone oral solution in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking risperidone oral solution in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.